-The Gurdon Institute supports Athena SWAN
+The Gurdon Institute supports equality in the workplace

-A charter for women in science
+Beginning as a charter for women in science...

-The Athena SWAN charter, launched in June 2005, recognises and celebrates institutions' commitment to advancing women's careers in science, technology, engineering, maths and medicine (STEMM) employment in academia.
+The Athena SWAN charter, launched in June 2005, recognises and celebrates institutions' commitment to advancing women's careers in science, technology, engineering, maths and medicine employment in academia.
 The Charter is founded on six principles, including the requirement to change cultures and attitudes within organisations that have resulted in the under-representation of women in science, and to tackle gender inequalities.

 We welcome comments and suggestions from all Institute members.
 Please click here to send an email.
-Anonymous comments can be left in the admin pigeonhole.
+Anonymous comments can be left in the Admin pigeonhole.